Aveglia/vAMPirus/helpmeoutsome.md

     brew install vagrant-manager

-Virtual Box (WILL CAUSE ERROR IF ORACLE NOT GIVEN PERMISSION TO INSTALL DEPENDENCIES - SEE NOTE ABOVE):
+Virtual Box (WILL CAUSE ERROR IF ORACLE NOT GIVEN PERMISSION TO INSTALL DEPENDENCIES):

     break install virtualbox

+NOTE=> In this part of the setup, you might get an error saying Oracle was denied permission to install programs.
+You will need to go to System Preferences->Security and Privacy->General and allow Oracle permission to download programs.

 Alright, if you notice no errors during installation, you should be good to go and create the Centos 7 environment